DataDog/hiring-engineers/answers.md

   select MySQL and you will be provided instructions on how to configure your mysql.yaml.
 It provides the user and grant permisions for
   datadog.
 Once the datadog user is added and permisions granted, it provides some test SQL to insure it is correct.

-  apt install mysql-server from the command line, ufw allow mysql to allow mysql ports, systemctl enable mysql to start at boot. systemtctl start mysql to start your database.
+  At the command line enter apt install mysql-server, ufw allow mysql, to allow mysql ports. systemctl enable mysql, to start at boot. systemtctl start mysql, to start your database.

 <img src="https://github.com/kchitwood/hiring-engineers/blob/kchitwood-patch-1/Installing%20Mysql%20Ubuntu%20command%20line.png"></a>